surtarso/single-file-php-file-browser/README.md

 3. Access the folder using a web browser.
 You can do this by entering the folder's URL in your web browser's address bar.
 For example, if you placed `index.php` in a folder called "stuff" on your web server, you would access it like this: `http://yourdomain.com/stuff/`.

 The `index.php` file will automatically generate a directory listing for the specified folder, allowing you to view and access the contained files and folders via a user-friendly web interface.
+### Uploads (Optional)
+To upload files, create a '.users' text file in the same directory as index.php.
+Each line in the file should contain a 'username:password' pair.
+This is enought to make the upload section of the page visible.
+However, **storing passwords in a plain text file is highly insecure** as it exposes them to potential breaches.
+For enhanced security, consider using a more robust password management system or encrypting the password file.

+**Recommended Security Measures:**

+- Hashing: Store passwords as hashed values using a strong cryptographic algorithm to make them irreversible.
+- Salting: Add a random salt to each hashed password to make it more difficult to crack.
+- Password Encryption: Encrypt the entire password file using a strong encryption algorithm.
+- Password Management Systems: Use dedicated password managers to securely store and manage user credentials.

 [Back to top](#table-of-contents)